Youth Navigator

 Youth Navigator is a service for adolescents aged 12-16 who present to hospital with a wide range of complex social issues.
-Our youth work service model will support them to healthier lives through a combination of hospital and community based support.
-We currently run the service in NHS GGC and NHS Lothian
+Our youth work service model aims to support them to healthier lives through a combination of hospital and community based support.
+We currently run the service in the children's hospitals in NHS GGC and NHS Grampian.

 Funding

-We receive funding for Youth Navigator from NHS Lothian, NHS Greater Glasgow and Clyde and the Scottish Government Safer Communities Division.
+We receive funding for Youth Navigator from NHS Greater Glasgow and Clyde, CORRA, the Scottish Government Safer Communities Division and the Scottish Government Mental Health Division

 Our